MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-workload-group-command.md

 ---
 # .show workload group

 Shows a specific workload group or all workload group definitions.
-This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permission.

 For more information, see [Workload groups](workload-groups.md).

+## Permissions

+This command requires [AllDatabasesAdmin](../management/access-control/role-based-authorization.md) permissions.

 ## Syntax